What you need to know about the new ‘ASIC Industry Funding Model’

 Broadly, the levy imposed will be characterised by a minimum levy for each different subsector, alongside a variable component which is based on the entity’s activities they are licensed to perform, and their ‘market share’ metrics within their subsector.

 Until the ‘Cost Recovery Implementation Statement’ is published in October 2018 for the 2017/2018 year, an accurate cost of the levy that will be imposed will not be fully known for most regulated entities.
+For more information on these levy changes and how they affect your business, please see our article 'Changes to levies under the new ASIC Industry Funding Model'.

 Which entities will this impact?